Lava-10/knowMoreQR/README.md

 # knowMoreQR

-knowMoreQR is a full-stack web platform designed to enhance product transparency for eco-conscious consumers in the fashion industry.
-By integrating physical QR-code tags with a dynamic web application, knowMoreQR bridges the gap between sustainable production practices and informed consumer choices.
+knowMoreQR is a full-stack web platform designed to enhance product transparency for eco conscious consumers in the fashion industry.
+By integrating physical QR code tags with a dynamic web application, knowMoreQR bridges the gap between sustainable production practices and informed consumer choices.

 ## Background